Dublin, CA Juvenile Delinquency Attorneys

 • give the child and their parent/guardian a Notice to Appear (below);

-• place the child in juvenile hall (detention).
+• place the child in the juvenile hall (detention).

 If arrested, a child has the right to make at least 2 phone calls within the hour of being arrested.
 According to the California courts, one call must be to a parent, guardian, relative, or boss, and the other must be to a lawyer.

 Be aware that law enforcement must inform the child about their Miranda rights if they seek to ask the child questions.
 Their Miranda rights include the right to remain silent, the fact that anything they say will be used against them in court, and the right to a lawyer (personally solicited or court-appointed).
-Juveniles who are 15 years old or younger must be allowed to talk to a lawyer before they talk to the police or give up their Miranda rights.
-Note that parents must also be informed as soon as their child is arrested, and law enforcement must explain where the child is and what rights they have.
+Juveniles 15 years old or younger must be allowed to talk to a lawyer before they talk to the police or give up their Miranda rights.

 If a Notice to Appear is issued, the child will be requested to go to the probation department and meet with a probation officer, who may: